 ELECTIVE COURSE REQUIREMENTS FOR AREAS OF SPECIALIZATION

-Pharmaceutical Chemistry 715 (PHCH 715 or CPE 715): Drug Delivery.
-The objective of this course is to provide students with a breadth of knowledge of the current trends in drug delivery systems utilizing conventional routes of administration.
+Pharmaceutical Chemistry 715 (PHCH 715): Drug Delivery.
+The objective of this course is to provide students with a knowledge of the current trends in drug delivery systems utilizing conventional routes of administration.
 Factors that influence the delivery of drugs, such as drug physicochemical properties, excipients, mechanisms of drug release, and methods of evaluation, will be discussed.
 The performance of calculations related to the physical and chemical properties of drugs and common dosage forms (solubility, stability, release, dissolution, diffusion, partitioning, dose, absorption, and disposition) will also be taught.
 Finally, the presence of biological barriers and the mechanisms of sub-cellular trafficking of drugs will be described.
 The performance of calculations based on a fundamental understanding of mass transport concepts governing the disposition of a drug during administration and upon contact with biological barriers will be covered.
-Instructor: Professor C. Berkland (Chemical & Petroleum Engineering and Pharmaceutical Chemistry).
+Instructor: C. Berkland (KU).

 Pharmaceutical Chemistry 976 (PHCH 976): Pharmacokinetics.
 This course provides trainees with exposure to the quantitative treatment of the processes involved in drug absorption, distribution, metabolism, and excretion in living systems.
 Topics covered in this course include classical pharmacokinetics, non-linear pharmacokinetics, advanced concepts in pharmacokinetic modeling, biological barriers to efficient drug delivery, and pharmacokinetics in dosage form development.
-The students will be able to appreciate and use quantitative information to increase the effectiveness of drugs in individualization of dosing.
+The students will be able to appreciate and use quantitative information to increase drug effectiveness through individualized dosing.
 The areas of biopharmaceutics, pharmacokinetics, and clinical pharmacokinetics will be presented.
-Instructors: J. Stobaugh (Pharmaceutical Chemistry) and J. Krise (Pharmaceutical Chemistry).
+Instructors: J. Stobaugh (Coordinator, KU) and J. Krise (KU).

 Pharmaceutical Chemistry 864 (PHCH 864): Pharmaceutical Analysis.
-The course focuses on the principles of liquid phase separations accomplished by pressure-driven chromatography, a limited discussion of gas chromatography, electrically driven separations emphasizing capillary electrophoresis, mass spectrometry and sample preparation techniques useful for biological samples.
+The course focuses on the principles of liquid phase separations accomplished by pressure-driven chromatography, a limited discussion of gas chromatography, electrically driven separations via capillary electrophoresis, mass spectrometry and sample preparation techniques useful for biological samples.
 Further aspects include assay validation and statistics, principles of the detectors used in LC and CE, immunoassays technologies and an introduction to DNA sequencing.
-Instructors: J. Stobaugh (Pharmaceutical Chemistry), S. Lunte (Chemistry and Pharmaceutical Chemistry), M. Wang (Pharmaceutical Chemistry), and L. Van Haandel (Pharmaceutical Chemistry).
+Instructors: J. Stobaugh (Coordinator, KU), S. Lunte (KU), Z. Wang (KU), and L. Van Haandel (KU).

-Biology 918 (BIOL 918): Modern Biochemical and Biophysical methods.
-This course emphasizes the use of techniques for solving problems of structure and function of biological macromolecules.
+Biology 918 (BIOL 918): Modern Biochemical and Biophysical Methods.
+A course emphasizing the use of techniques for solving problems of structure and function of biological macromolecules.
 Students complete several modules that consist of lectures relating to theory and practical aspects of each methodological approach and applying these techniques to solving a specific problem.
-Instructors: K. Kuczera (Chemistry and Molecular Biosciences).
+Instructor: K. Kuczera (KU).

-Bioinformatics 701/702 (BINF 701/702): Bioinformatics I/II.
+Bioinformatics 701 and 702 (BINF 701 and 702): Bioinformatics I and II.
 BINF 701/702 is the bioinformatics core course developed at the KU Center for Bioinformatics.
+The objective is to help the students to use bioinformatics tools to solve problems in their own research.
 The course is designed to introduce the most important and basic concepts, methods, and tools used in Bioinformatics.
 Topics include (but are not limited to) bioinformatics databases, sequence and structure alignment, protein structure prediction, protein folding, protein-protein interaction, Monte Carlo simulation, and molecular dynamics.
 Emphasis will be on the understanding and utilization of these concepts and algorithms.
-The objective is to help the students to rapidly reach the frontier of bioinformatics and be able to use the bioinformatics tools to solve problems in their own research.
-Instructors: I. Vakser (Bioinformatics), W. Im (Bioinformatics), and J. Karanicolas (Bioinformatics).
+Second semester (BINF 702) covers topics including protein quaternary structure modeling (protein-protein/DNA/small ligand docking, binding, computer-aided drug design), protein structure-function relationships, biological membranes (structure and function of integral membrane proteins, protein-membrane and protein-protein interactions in membranes), phylogenetic trees, modeling of genome-wide protein interaction networks based on structure, sequence, experiment and data-mining.
+Instructors: I. Vakser (Coordinator, KU), E. Deeds, C. Ray and J. Slusky.